 Does utility require metering equipment to be utility owned?

+IOU Response: metering cabinets are procured and installed by customer.
+Metering and CTs are utility installed, owned, and maintained.

 Does utility require these measurements to come from revenue grade metering equipment?
 Can source be from producer-owned equipment?

+IOU Response: PG&E does not use an Net Generation Output Meter for Telemetry.

 When net facility load is required, do utilities always pull net facility load from the existing or new service meter?
 Can customer set up a connection from that meter to the Remote Terminal Unit or Serial Device Server via a serial/RS-485 connection?

+IOU Response: Yes net load if pulled from existing revenue meters.

 C. Required Sampling Rate

 Is a 1-minute Data Acquisition System feed sufficient, or does the utility require a higher sampling rate?